hal9000cc/live_trading_indicators/README.md

 - New indicator - BollingerBands.
 - New indicator - CCI.
 - New indicator - Supertrend.
+- New types of moving averages, now the moving average can be 'sma', 'ema', 'mma', 'ima' (this is ema initialized sma, as in the binance indicators).
 - Indicators can have nan values.
 ## Installing
 ```python